nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### `cell_deps`

 Pointers to live cells on the chain that allow scripts in the transaction to access (read-only) referenced live cells.

-Find more in essay [Script dependencies](https://docs.nervos.org/docs/essays/dependencies/#how-dependencies-work).
+Find more in the essay [Script dependencies](https://docs.nervos.org/docs/essays/dependencies/#how-dependencies-work).

 #### See Also